EwanJee/LearningBasicSpring/README.md

 # LearningSpringBoot

-### This is the repository to store JAVA codes which I have learned with via UDEMY.
+##### This is the repository to store JAVA codes which I have learned with via UDEMY.

-### Followings are descriptions per each package inside 'SpringBoot/src/main/java/com/Learning/SpringBoot/' folder.
+##### Followings are descriptions per each package inside 'SpringBoot/src/main/java/com/Learning/SpringBoot/' folder.
 --------------
->Structures of proj1
+>Structure of proj1
 >> game (folder)
 >>> GameRunner.java
 >>>